ifyagy/HW/README.md

 I come from Nigeria and live in Berlin. sfdsfsf
-I have two children and they are six and seven years. sdfsfdsfds sldjflkewjlkw
+I have two children ands they are six and seven years. sdfsfdsfds sldjflkewjlkw